Beehive tomb: Southern Europe and Sardinia

-In the Chalcolithic period of the Iberian peninsula, beehive tombs appear among other innovative "megalithic" variants, from c.
+In the Chalcolithic period of the Iberian Peninsula, beehive tombs appear among other innovative "megalithic" variants, from c.
 3000 BCE.
 They are especially common in southern Spain and Portugal, while in Central Portugal and southeastern France other styles (artificial caves especially) are preferred instead.
 The civilization of Los Millares and its Bronze Age successor, El Argar, are particularly related to this burial style.

 The Bronze Age fortifications known as motillas in La Mancha (Spain) also use the tholos building technique.

 The imposing stone structures known as nuraghi, as well as the similar structures of southern Corsica, dominated the Bronze Age landscape of Sardinia (Italy).
 Nuraghi are truncated conical towers of dry-laid stone, about 40 feet in diameter, sloping up to a circular roof some 50 feet above the ground.
 The vaulted ceiling is 20 to 35 feet above the floor.

 Although the remains of some 7,000 nuraghi have been found, up to 30,000 may have been built.

-There are also recorded Etruscan tombs at a necropolis at Banditaccia from the 6th and 7th Centuries BCE having an external appearance similar to a beehive.
-The interiors are decorated and furnished as Etruscan dwellings.
+There are also recorded Etruscan tombs at a necropolis at Banditaccia dating from the 6th and 7th centuries BCE, having an external appearance similar to a beehive.
+The interiors of these Etruscan tombs were furnished and decorated to resemble domestic dwellings, providing insight into the Etruscan practice of honoring the dead in a manner that reflected daily life.

 Bulgaria

-The beehive Thracian Tomb of Kazanlak is an example of the richly decorated tholoi tombs of Thracian rulers, many of which are found in modern Bulgaria and date from the 4th–3rd century BC.
+The beehive Thracian Tomb of Kazanlak is an example of the richly decorated tholoi tombs of Thracian rulers, many of which are found in modern Bulgaria and date from the 4th–3rd century BCE.
 The walls of the Kazanlak tomb are covered with plaster and stucco, with ornate scenes from the life of the deceased.
 Other tumuli, known as mogili in Bulgarian, that feature underground chambers in the form of a beehive dome include, among others, the Thracian Tomb of Sveshtari, Thracian tomb of Aleksandrovo, Golyama Arsenalka, Tomb of Seuthes III, Thracian tomb Shushmanets, Thracian tomb Griffins, Thracian tomb Helvetia, Thracian tomb Ostrusha.
 There have been several significant gold and silver treasures associated with Thracian tombs currently kept at Bulgaria's Archaeological and National Historical Museum and other institutions.